Page cover

 Dilithium was designed to pair naturally with Kyber (ML-KEM):

-• Shared use in hybrid post-quantum TLS, VPN, messaging, and DID stacks
+• Common use in hybrid post-quantum TLS, VPNs, messaging, and identity systems

-This compatibility simplifies key management, secure session setup, and long-term identity design within our app.
+This compatibility simplifies key management, secure session establishment, and long-term identity design across Cryptic’s infrastructure.

 Use Cases in Our App